 - 7.1.
 Dorset LEP is comprised of leaders representing private and public sectors.
-The Board is required to have at least two-thirds private sector membership and must be one third female.
-Dorset LEP is compliant with both elements. - 7.2.
+The Board aims to have at least two-thirds private sector membership and one third female. - 7.2.
 The current membership of the Dorset LEP Board is set out publicly on the Dorset LEP website; and includes their roles within the supporting sub-committees. - 7.3.
 In accordance with the Articles of Association, Dorset LEP Board membership will not exceed 20 members, with the option to co-opt an additional 5 members for 1 year.
 Dorset LEP Board members can be in position for a 3-year term, with the possibility to extend for an additional 3-year term. - 7.4.
 The Dorset LEP Board member role description is published on the Dorset LEP website.